bokeh/bokeh/docs/bokeh/source/docs/user_guide/basic/data.rst

     # use the AjaxDataSource just like a ColumnDataSource
     p.circle('x', 'y', source=source)

-This a preview of what a stream of live data in Bokeh can look like using ``AjaxDataSource``:
+This is a preview of what a stream of live data in Bokeh can look like using ``AjaxDataSource``:

 .. image:: /_images/ajax_streaming.gif